giry-dev/mangrove-docs/docs/strat-lib/guides/HowToImplement.md

 The [`activate(IERC20[] calldata tokens)`](../technical-references/code/strategies/routers/AbstractRouter.md#activate) function follows the same pattern for custom %%routers|router%% (see router [activation](../technical-references/router.md#router-activation)).

 :::info cascading activation
-The activate function's default behavior is to perfom maker contract's activations and then ask its router (if any) to perform its own.
+The activate function's default behavior is to perform the maker contract's activations and then ask its router (if any) to perform its own.
 :::

 ### Checklist functions